-I am a Postdoctoral Fellow at the Department of Health Policy and Management at UCLA.
+I am an Assistant Professor of Sociology at Emory University.
 I hold a joint Ph.D. in Demography and Sociology from the University of Pennsylvania.
 My research intersects health policy with family demography, social stratification, and health across the life-course.

 I study health policy and family demography to examine how unequal access to health insurance and informal safety nets create socioeconomic inequalities between individuals and families.
 People have various safeguards to help them through unexpected illness and poor health.
 Formal health insurance reduces the financial burden and eases access to care.
 Immediate and extended family members may help pay bills, share housework, and offer emotional support.
 Existing work has established that the strength of these safety nets is stronger for those who already have higher income, greater education, and better health.
 My research completes the missing link in the cycle and examines how disparate safety nets contribute to the persistent reinforcement of socioeconomic status (SES) and health.

-Sohn, H. Forthcoming.
+Sohn, H. 2017.
 Racial and Ethnic Disparities in Health Insurance Coverage: Dynamics of Gaining and Losing Coverage over the Life-Course.
 Population Research and Policy Review.
 (Link)

 Health insurance coverage varies substantially between racial and ethnic groups in the United States.
 Compared to non-Hispanic whites, African Americans and people of Hispanic origin had persistently lower insurance coverage rates at all ages.
 This article describes age- and group-specific dynamics of insurance gain and loss that contribute to inequalities found in traditional cross-sectional studies.
 It uses the longitudinal 2008 Panel of the Survey of Income and Program Participation (N=114,345) to describe age-specific patterns of disparity prior to the Affordable Care Act (ACA).
 A formal decomposition on increment-decrement life-tables of insurance gain and loss shows that coverage disparities are predominately driven by minority groups’ greater propensity to lose the insurance that they already have.
 Uninsured African Americans were faster to gain insurance than non-Hispanic whites but their high rates of insurance loss more than negated this advantage.
 Disparities from greater rates of loss among minority groups emerge rapidly at the end of childhood and persist throughout adulthood.
 This is especially true for African Americans and Hispanics and their relative disadvantages again heighten in their 40s and 50s.